Master Planning

 • Designing our buildings to create an environment that promotes healing, well-being and belonging, and supports integrated, people-centred care

-• Incorporating the unique needs of our aging population by creating an age-friendly environment with the aim of delivering exceptional, high-quality care to older adults with complex health needs
+• Creating an age-friendly environment to deliver exceptional, high-quality care to older adults with complex health needs

-• Planning for future technologies that seamlessly integrate across our sites to advance patient safety, quality and excellence of care as well as workforce well-being
+• Planning for future technologies that advance patient safety, quality and excellence of care, and workforce well-being

 • Considering space, infrastructure and new technology to encourage innovation, discovery and research, including research on best practices in patient care